What Are The Best Steel Erection Practices?

 Before starting any steel erection activities, every worker needs to review the site-specific erection plan.

-Your steel erection plan should include a site-specific hazard assessment and erection drawings and procedures for connecting the structural parts of a skeleton structure.
+Your steel erection plan should include a site-specific hazard assessment and erection drawings and construction process for connecting the structural parts of a skeleton structure.

 Your erection drawings and procedures should be prepared by a competent person and be made available to and reviewed by all workers before work begins.